 “Conserving these post war buildings in this historic part of the city will bring great benefits to residents and businesses as their fuel costs are reduced and their homes are significantly improved.
 As well as helping to alleviate fuel poverty, projects like this also help to create local jobs and more sustainable communities.”

 Transport and Environment Convener, City of Edinburgh

-So far we've held a series of public meetings with residents, and with them, we've chosen to begin work on Block 2.
-We are currently helping the flat owners to get organised as a legal entity, so that we can then move forward with the design process.
+So far we've held a series of public meetings with residents and business owners, and with them, chosen to begin work on Block 2.
+We are currently helping the flat and commercial unit owners to get organised as a legal entity, so that we can then move forward with the design process.
 Keep an eye on our blog for latest updates.